We're going Saus-tainable

 We love being New Zealand’s Butcher.
 Our country and our community have always been a big part of our business and we want to look after them.
 We understand the importance of reducing our carbon footprint by creating a saus-tainable business.

-Our packaging goal is one thing, our emissions reduction goal is another: we’re going to have net zero emissions by 2030!
+Our packaging goal is one thing, our emissions reduction goal is another: we’re going to have net zero emissions by mid 2030!

 We’ve reviewed our group-wide operation and put a decarbonization pathway in place.